NVIDIA/aistore/docs/python_sdk.md

 def delete(etl_name: str)
 ```

 Delete ETL with given ETL name.
-Deletes pods created by Kubernetes for this ETL and specifications for this ETL in Kubernetes.
+Deletes pods created by Kubernetes for this ETL and specifications for this ETL
+in Kubernetes.

 Note: Running ETLs cannot be deleted.

 **Arguments**:

 - `etl_name` _str_ - name of ETL

-**Returns**:

-  Nothing